refinedev/refine/documentation/docs/api-reference/core/hooks/resource/useResource.md

 ### `select`

-The function allows you to retrieve a resource object by providing either a resource `name` or `identifier`.
-By default, if there is no match for the given `name` or `identifier`, the function will return the resource object associated with the provided value.
-If you pass `false` as the second parameter, it will return `undefined` if there is no match.
+The function allows you to retrieve a `resource` object and matched `identifier` by providing either a resource `name` or `identifier`.
+By default, if there is no match for the given `name` or `identifier`, the function will return the `resource` object and `identifier` associated with the provided value.

+If you don't pass any parameter to `useResource`, it will try to infer the `resource` from the current route.
+If there is no match, the `resource` and `identifier` will be `undefined`.

+The function also accepts a second parameter `force` which is `true` by default.
+If you set it to `false`, it will not return a `resource` object and `identifier` if there is no match.

+### `identifier`

+`identifier` parameter of the current route.

 ## API Reference